-- Aesthetics: aesthetic judgments and properties; realism and anti-realism; aesthetics beyond art. - The nature of art: the definition of art; the ontology of art; representation; expression; imagination and fiction. - The values of art: the value of originality; aesthetic and cognitive value; aesthetic and moral value; interpretation and criticism. - History of aesthetics: Ancient aesthetics; Early Modern aesthetics; Kant's aesthetics.
+- Aesthetics: aesthetic judgments and properties; realism and anti-realism; aesthetics beyond art. - The nature of art: the definition of art; the ontology of art; representation; expression; imagination and fiction. - The values of art: the value of originality; aesthetic and cognitive value; aesthetic and moral value; interpretation and criticism. - History of aesthetics: Ancient aesthetics; Early Modern aesthetics; Kantian and post-Kantian aesthetics.